 However, he is also aware that most of the time, the research findings are not packaged and availed in formats that farmers can comprehend.
 He is concerned that this situation almost renders the research useless because the farmers cannot relate.
-Wuletawu emphasizes the importance of research that connects with the farmers.
-In collaboration with his colleagues, he is designing research practices with farmers' inputs and how a change in the landscape fits their interests.
-He explains that they are developing tools by combining big data and advanced modeling solutions to predict river flows so that farmers know when to plant, guide irrigation to improve water management, and even package organic fertilizers and provide alternatives.
+Wuletawu emphasizes the importance of research that

 "In this era of the food crisis, sight and contextspecific agricultural advice are key.
 This is not just about the smallholder farmers but about the continent and the world.
-Africa needs to produce more food; thus, appropriate information and data for inputs need to be customized and contextualized to the local audience." he states.
+Africa needs to produce more food; thus, appropriate information and data for inputs need to be customized and contextualized to the local audience," he states.